PROFILE

 Dagestani 2.2%, Russian 1.8%, Armenian 1.5%,

 other 3.9%.
-Note: the separatist
+Note: the

-Nagorno-Karabakh region is populated almost
+separatist Nagorno-Karabakh region is populated

-entirely by Armenians.
+almost entirely by ethnic Armenians.

 Religion: Muslim 93.4% (majority Shi'a), Russian